80kb/BrawlCrate-MKWii-Animation-Plugin/README.md

 ## Usage
 Select an animation to add to your track from the plugin menu.
 When prompted, type the name of the material to replace with the selected animation.

+## Installation
+In BrawlCrate you can go into Tools > Settings > Updater > Manage Subscriptions and add the repo link to get automatic updates: https://github.com/BillyNoodles/BrawlCrate-MKWii-Animation-Plugin